 CDA Eastlands have become your on site construction supply specialist in Queensland and NSW.
-Its range of adhesives and sealants, fasteners, grouts and epoxies, drills and cutting tools, hand and power tools, PPE safety gear, abrasives, cleaning and sanitary goods make our range ideal on site on in the workshop.
+Our range of adhesives and sealants, fasteners, grouts and epoxies, drills and cutting tools, hand and power tools, PPE safety gear, abrasives, cleaning and sanitary goods make our range ideal on site on in the workshop.

 ChemSet anchors have the benefits over mechanical anchors in several key areas.
 ChemSet anchors aren’t expansion anchors and this allows fastening with closer edge distances, better performance in soft materials and when cartridge dispensed resins are used with the appropriate sieve or a sleeve can be used in hollow materials.
 Continue reading